Configure hybrid SharePoint taxonomy and hybrid content types

 The URL of the SharePoint Server site where your taxonomy store is located.

-The URL of the location of the SharePoint Online site where your term store is located (http://<TenantName>.sharepoint.com).
+The URL of the SharePoint Online site where your term store is located (http://<TenantName>.sharepoint.com).

 Your Office 365 global administrator credentials.